briannemsick/barrage/README.rst

 #. **Sampling**: change the number of times a sample is selected in an epoch.

-As well as standard ``TensorFlow.Keras`` features such as learning rate scheduling, sample weights, etc...
+As well as standard ``TensorFlow.Keras`` features such as metrics, sample weights, etc...

 ------------
 Installation